exiang/open_hub_wiki/Module-f7.md

 ## Extra Settings
 Extra setting can be set at `Extra` field in form.
 It allow admin / developer to tweak F7 default behaviour.

-Some form might be custom built for a program.
-Use `is_integrated_form` to skip it being listed in `Activity Feed` to avoid any bugs or issue.

 ### Sample:
 ```json
 {